aramirezLox/gem/README.md

 Create calculator basic.
 The structure methods are `add of numbers, remove of numbers, multiplication of numbers, divide of numbers`.

-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem. üt ypur Ruby code in the file `lib/calculator_gem`.
+You write Ruby code in the file `lib/calculator_gem`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation